hkmoon/b2/README.md

 Bertini2 currently has implemented the foundations of Numerical Algebraic Geometry.
 Development is ongoing, but here's what we have so far:

-- C++ and Python bindings for access into any functionality.
+- C++ functions and types, with Python bindings.
-- Construction of polynomial and non-polynomial multivariate systems.
+- Construction of multivariate polynomial and non-polynomial systems.
 - Evaluation of systems and Jacobians in double and arbitrary multiple precision.
-- Construction of the Total Degree start system.
+- Construction of the Total Degree and Multihomogeneous start systems.
 - Construction of homotopies (they're just systems with path variables defined).
 - Tracking of a start point x_0, corresponding to a particular time $t_0 \in \mathbb{C}^n$ in a homotopy $H$, from $t_0$ to $t_1$.
 - Running of the Power Series and Cauchy endgames.